What every best Clothes Dryers has:

 You can find an excellent gas dryer by reading our separate discussion of the best electric dryers and choosing the gas version of the machines highlighted there.
 According to the editors of ConsumerReports.org, the gas-powered version of any electric dryer can be expected to perform similarly.
 But we also found a number of additional gas dryers that get good reviews, especially from users.

-Maytag makes a less pricey, but almost equally well-reviewed gas dryer, the Maytag MGDX655DW, saying this dryer is fast, and does a great job even on larger loads.
+Owners also love the Maytag MGDX655DW, saying this dryer is fast, and does a great job even on larger loads.
 It has a 7 cubic foot capacity.
 In spite of its moderate price, the MGDX655DW has a nice array of features, including 11 drying cycles and a sensor that accurately controls those cycles.
-The electric version is the Maytag MEDX655DW (Est. $650) and it pairs with a top loading washer, the Maytag MVWX655DW (Est. $650).
+The electric version is the Maytag MEDX655DW (Est. $600) and it pairs with a top loading washer, the Maytag MVWX655DW (Est. $550).

-If you want a clothes dryer that will put some zing in your laundry room décor, take a good look at the LG DLG1502W (Est. $850), which earns raves for both its performance and its high-tech appearance.
+If you want a clothes dryer that will put some zing in your laundry room décor, take a good look at the LG DLG1502W (Est. $800), which earns raves for both its performance and its high-tech appearance.
 The control panel is located on the front of the dryer, instead of a panel in the back, which owners say gives it a modern, sleek look that they love.
 It's also loaded with features, including eight pre-programmed drying options and five additional temperature settings.
 Owners say it's fast and efficient, and its 7.3 cubic foot capacity cuts down on their laundry time.
-The electric option is the LG DLE1501W (Est. $750) and the dryer pairs with the top load LG WT1501CW (Est. $750) which has matching front controls.
+The electric option is the LG DLE1501W (Est. $700) and the dryer pairs with the top loading LG WT1501CW (Est. $750) which has matching front controls.